Chaitanyassr/My-web-page/README.md

 ## provide introduction about chaitanyassr.

-To launch the site type command hugo server in command prompt or terminal.
+To launch the site, type command hugo server in command prompt or terminal.